NHS waiting times - stage of treatment

 About this release

-This release by Public Health Scotland (PHS) relates to the length of time patients wait to be seen as a new outpatient or admitted for treatment as an inpatient or day case.
-The latest statistics represent all patients covered by the national standards for these stages of treatment.
-Please note that individual patients are counted more than once if they are waiting to attend more than one scheduled hospital appointment or admission, so the official statistics shown here and in previous publications do not reflect the actual number of individuals involved.
-Consequently, figures for the number of ongoing waits of patients waiting for a new outpatient attendance and those waiting for treatment as either an inpatient or day case should not be added together to determine the proportion of the total population waiting for these types of care.
+Following the transition from quarterly, this is the third monthly release by Public Health Scotland (PHS) focusing on the length of time patients wait to be seen as a new outpatient or admitted for treatment as an inpatient or day case.
+It is also the third release applying the NHSScotland waiting times guidance published by the Scottish Government in December 2023 and implemented by PHS in July 2025.
+These latest statistics up to 30 November 2025 cover all patients waiting for an appointment or procedure as well as those seen and removed from a waiting list covered by the national standards.
+Individual patients are counted more than once if they are waiting to attend more than one scheduled hospital appointment or admission, so the official statistics shown here do not reflect the actual number of individuals involved.
+These statistics are however supplemented with an estimate on the number of individuals waiting.

 Main points

-New outpatient national standard - 95% of new outpatients wait no longer than 12 weeks from referral to being seen.
+New outpatients national standard - 95% of new outpatients should wait no longer than 12 weeks from referral to being seen

-Treatment Time Guarantee (TTG) – Following the decision to treat, all eligible patients should wait no longer than 12 weeks for treatment as an inpatient or day case.
+Treatment Time Guarantee - following the decision to treat, all eligible patients should wait no longer than 12 weeks for treatment as an inpatient or day case

 Background